pmlopes/presentations/README.md

 * <!-- .element class="hl-purple" -->Bonus: Mobile apps with react native

 Notes:
-  React is a JavaScript library.
+  Why react.js? react is a JavaScript library.
 It’s not a framework.
 It’s not a complete solution and we’ll often need to use more libraries with React to form any solution.
 React does not assume anything about the other parts in any full solution.
 It focuses on just one thing, and on doing that thing very well.

   The thing that React does really well is building User Interfaces.
 A User Interface is anything we put in front of users to have them interact with a machine.